Best Running Rain Jackets of 2023

 Cons:

-While there are many similarities between the two jackets, several features make this one stand out.
-The jacket uses the same Gore-Tex Infinium Windstopper waterproof membrane but with a lighter 10-denier durable water repellent (DWR)-coated nylon outer.
+While the two jackets share many similarities, several features make this one significantly different.
+The jacket uses the same Gore-Tex Infinium Windstopper waterproof membrane for the inner layer but a lighter 10-denier durable water repellent (DWR)-coated nylon outer.
 This reduces the weight, but we did notice that the outer material was a little louder and crinklier.
 The 10-denier nylon does raise a question about long-term durability, but our testers have not yet encountered any issues after months of testing.

 The large pit zips make this jacket stand out from others that we tested and are a feature that seems to be rare amongst running jackets.
-They provide exceptional venting and can help with temperature control as conditions change.
-They also make this jacket an excellent option for runners needing full waterproof coverage in warmer climates or running a bit hot.
+The zips offer a lot of venting for dumping excess heat, making it easier to control body temperature while wearing the jacket.
+This jacket is an excellent option for runners needing full waterproof coverage in warmer climates or who run hot.

 Actual Weight (men’s medium): 188 grams (6.6 ounces) | Material: Gore-Tex Infinium Windstopper | Construction: 2 layers